sqyu/genscore/README.md

 ```

 # References
-Some parts of the code were initially dervied from https://github.com/linlina/highscore.
+Some parts of the code were initially dervied from https://github.com/linlina/highscore and http://www1.maths.leeds.ac.uk/~wally.gilks/adaptive.rejection/web_page/Welcome.html.